 Aadhar Sanstha details and history of work for underserved populations in Jalgaon.
 Example of the other application we built for them to support healthcare data digitization in remote regions without internet access.

 What is the study size we want to propose?
 Do we want a power calculation included for effect size possible to identify?
+[I think we should, especially if we are trying to also validate some evaluation metrics through the pilots]

 Adversarial Threats and Mitigations

 What are the risks involved in building out this system and how might users game it?
 What about breach of trust and data leakage?
+[Also call-back to evaluating risk at the societal and individual levels, scoped within the specific socio-economic stratum.
+See point 4d. where I’ve added some examples.]

 How do we mitigate these risks?